Kevin O'Leary: Economy and trade

+O'Leary supports the Trump administration's Liberation Day tariffs policy and has called for increasing United States' tariffs on China to 400%.

+Labor rights

+O'Leary opposes right to disconnect legislation, which gives employees the legal right not to respond to work-related communications outside of working hours.

 Energy

-O'Leary supports building a pipeline from the Athabasca oil sands to Eastern Canada with the intentions of making Canada "energy independent".
+O'Leary supports building a pipeline from the Athabasca oil sands to Eastern Canada with the intention of making Canada "energy independent".
 He has criticized Canada's reliance on Saudi Arabia for oil and gas.
 He has stated he would support a national referendum on the issue of pipelines.

 Social

 O'Leary describes his social policies as "very liberal".
 He supports same-sex marriage and transgender rights.
 O'Leary supports the legalization and regulation of marijuana.

 O'Leary supports assisted suicide and cited Switzerland as a model for Canada to follow.